-- 29. The Government announced details of the Provisional Local Government Finance Settlement for 2018/19 on 19th December 2017.
+- 29. The Government announced details of the Provisional Local Government Finance Settlement for 2018/19 on 19th December 2017, with the Final Settlement being approved in the House of Commons on the 7th February 2018.
 As with the previous year, the 2018/19 Settlement included indicative figures for the remaining financial years to 2019/20 (the penultimate year of the current Parliament). - 30.
-As the Final Local Government Finance Settlement for 2018/19 will not be confirmed until mid-late February 2018, this budget is based on the latest available information.
-Any material changes in the Final Settlement will be reported as part of budget monitoring during 2018/19. - 31.
-Below is a summary of the key points identified within the Provisional Settlement which focus on the impact for the Council: - Revenue Support Grant (RSG) for Sheffield will be reduced by around £15.4m or 23%, in 2018/19.
+Below is a summary of the key points approved within the Final Settlement which focus on the impact for the Council: - Revenue Support Grant (RSG) for Sheffield will be reduced by around £15.4m or 23%, in 2018/19.
 This reduction on RSG is identical to that forecast in MTFA due to adherence to the Governments Multi-Year Settlement. - Business Rates Multiplier confirmation of the early move from RPI to CPI as set out in the Autumn Statement and which will lower our income by approximately £1.2m from £5.3m to £4.1m in 2018/19.
 Further analysis of the provisional settlement has highlighted SCC will be compensated for the loss of income via the Business Rates Inflation Cap (BRIC) and Business Rates Top up grant. - The Government has indicated that Council Tax rises up to 3% are not considered to be "excessive", this means that Sheffield City Council can raise council tax by 2.99% alongside the 3% increase in the Social Care precept from 2018/19 without triggering a referendum. - New Homes Bonus (NHB) grant allocations are in line with the forecast £5.7m for 2018/19.
-Further consultations are being reviewed but there are no plans to change the way NHB is awarded for 2018/19, including the removal of the plan to increase the stretch target above the current 0.4%.
+Further consultations are being reviewed but there are no plans to change the way NHB is awarded for 2018/19, including the removal of the plan to increase the stretch target above the current 0.4%. - Despite the Provisional Settlement confirming the removal of the one-off £2.7m Adult Social Care grant, an announcement by the Secretary of State for Housing, Communities and Local Government, as part the Final Settlement, identified an additional £150m available nationally to continue this grant, in part, for 2018/19.
+This change has resulted in Sheffield receiving £1.7m for 2018/19.

 - Move to 75% Business Rates Retention in 2020/21.
 This is a step back from the 100% retention plan, which was widely expected to be delayed until 2021/22 at the earliest.
 The movement to 75% retention is to be based upon the same principles of the original 100% proposal, i.e. the additional 25% retained income is to be exchanged for a mixture of RSG, Public Health and any other grants.
 The current assumption in the MTFA is that any additional business rates retention income, versus grant switches, will result in a nil financial impact at the point of transfer.
 This hypothesis still seems to hold true but further consultations documents will need to be analysed when released to confirm. - The continuation of £1,000 pub business rates relief (rateable value of less than £100,000 - 90% of all pubs in Sheffield).
-This is to be fully funded by government in 2018/19; - 32.
-The Finance Settlement includes the now customary "Settlement Funding Assessment" (SFA) which represents each local authority's share of the overall local government spending control total, i.e. the total amount the Government plans to spend in respect of local government. - 33.
+This is to be fully funded by government in 2018/19; - 31.
+The Finance Settlement includes the now customary "Settlement Funding Assessment" (SFA) which represents each local authority's share of the overall local government spending control total, i.e. the total amount the Government plans to spend in respect of local government. - 32.
 The SFA comprises the following elements: - The Business Rates Baseline funding: the Government's estimate of each local authority's share of business rate income, and; - Revenue Support Grant (RSG) which includes some of the funding allocations that have been specific grants in the past.